You may find more information in the article “Shock as Cardinal Symptom and an Overview of Differential Diagnosis.”

 Too Little Oxygen

-Generally, shock develops at a decrease of tissue perfusion.
-Due to decreased perfusion, oxygen deficiency occurs in the tissue and, thus, metabolic disturbances develop.
+Generally, shock develops at a decrease of tissue perfusion, which causes oxygen deficiency in the tissue and, thus, metabolic disturbances develop.
 The relation of oxygen demand and oxygen supply is disturbed.

-One distinguishes between different forms of shock, which generally have three main causes:
+One distinguishes between different forms of shock, originating from three main causes:

 - Hypovolemic shock